Luzon water redstart

 The Luzon water redstart (Phoenicurus bicolor), also known as the Luzon redstart, is a species of bird in the family Muscicapidae.

 It is endemic to the Philippines found primarily on Luzon with no records in Mindoro since 1965.
-Its natural habitats are tropical moist lowland forest, tropical moist montane forest, and rivers.
+Its natural habitats are tropical moist lowland forest, tropical moist montane forest where it is typically found on the banks of fast flowing rivers.

 It is threatened by habitat loss.

 Description and taxonomy

-EBird describes the bird as "A fairly small bird of fast-flowing streams through foothill and montane forest or scrub.
-Slaty-blue with a rufous belly and tail.
-Female is a duller version of the male.
-Somewhat similar in color to Blue-headed Fantail, but has a shorter tail and is usually restricted to streams.
-Also similar to Blue Rock-Thrush, but smaller, with a dark tail.
-Song is a slightly ascending series of notes run together to sound like a quavering whistle."
+A small bird found in the fast flowing streams near montane forest.
+Its plummage is primarily dark grayish blue with a reddish brown belly and tail.
 They exhibit sexual dimorphism which males have the red belly and vents with the females having a plainer and more uniform blue plumage.

+Its song is described as a series of ascending notes forming a quivering whistle.

 This species is most similar to the Plumbeous water redstart but more extensive reddish brown or rufous on rump and bellly.
 These two similar species was formerly placed in the genus Rhyacornis but was moved to Phoenicurus based on the results of a molecular phylogenetic study published in 2010.